 Leadership for researchers and the research industry is a key element to meet the requirements of a new, holistic approach.
 In a jazz group, all players have the potential for leadership as (at least occasional) soloists.
-Further, many rhythm section players, whose stereotypical role is one of support, are leaders of groups in their own right due to their virtuosity and creativity.
-Researchers, who have typically taken a "support role" as regards the decision making process, will, of necessity, become increasingly called upon for contributions, and even perhaps as occasional leaders in the decision making environment of the future.
-Certainly researchers will need to become more active "players" (ie. as "jazzers" not "readers.")
+Researchers, who have typically taken a "support role" as regards the decision making process, will, of necessity, become increasingly called upon for contributions, and even perhaps as occasional leaders in the decision making.